 Choose a pan that is bigger than your bird, and at least a couple of inches deep.
 If it has a rack, that is nice, but is not necessary.

-9. COMPLETE THE DETAILS BEFORE ROASTING
+9. COMPLETE THE SMALL DETAILS BEFORE ROASTING

 Open up the cooking bag, Throw a little flour inside the bag and shake it up.
 Even though the instructions say to put flour inside the cooking bag, you don’t have to.
-This is especially important if you are going gluten free.
+This is especially important if you are eating gluten free.
 Just make sure the bag doesn’t stick to the turkey or touch the edges of the oven.
 Slide the turkey into the bag.
 This is when you might need a second pair of hands again.
+Haha!
 Where is “The Hulk” when you need him?

 Just make sure the little tie is not too tight, and that the bag does not touch the sides of the oven.

 If you are cooking in foil, cut a piece of heavy duty foil two and a half times bigger than the turkey and wrap it loosely over the turkey sealing the edges tightly.
 Cook for 30 minutes at 450* and then reduce the temperature to 350 for the rest of the roasting time.
+It may take a couple extra hours.
+Reynolds has detailed instructions.

 10. KEEP IT IN THE BAG OR FOIL UNTIL CARVING